 Community-based tourism is a grassroots effort from people in the local community to provide experiences for tourists in a way that’s authentic to who they are and shares their culture with visitors.
 Finding a local guide is a great way to support entrepreneurs in the community, and it gives you a perspective that is personal and genuinely local.

-A few examples of organizations and companies doing this particularly well are De La Gente Coffee in Guatemala, League of Kitchens in New York City, Lokal Travel, Visit.org, and Intrepid Urban Adventures all over the world.
+A few examples of ethical travel companies doing this particularly well are De La Gente Coffee in Guatemala, League of Kitchens in New York City, Lokal Travel, Visit.org, and Intrepid Urban Adventures all over the world.